JMI On-line Catalog

 Encoder to Encoder Cable (Inline to RJ-11) Pigtail

 A short adapter cable to connect an Encoder to an Encoder Cable.
-The "inline" connector slides unto the protruding electrical contacts on the encoder and the "RJ-11" connector accepts the standard modular plug on the encoder cable.
+The "inline" connector slides onto the protruding electrical contacts on the encoder and the "RJ-11" connector accepts the standard modular plug on the encoder cable.
 This allows the encoder cable to be easily disconnected just like you would disconnect a telephone cable from the wall jack.

 Accessories and Upgrades